abhilesh/abhilesh.github.io/_pages/about.md

     <p>Cambridge&nbsp;Biomedical&nbsp;Campus</p>
     <p>Cambridge, UK - CB2 0XY</p>

-news: true # includes a list of news items
+#news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+#latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 I am an Evolutionary Biologist & Bioinformatician passionate about uncovering the mechanisms driving the diversity of life.
 My work integrates empirical and computational approaches to develop a holistic understanding of evolutionary processes.